demisto/content/Packs/CSCDomainManager/Integrations/CSCDomainManager/README.md

 CSCDomainManager
-This integration was integrated and tested with version xx of CSCDomainManager.
+This integration was integrated and tested with version 2.0.0 of CSCDomainManager.

 ## Configure CSCDomainManager on Cortex XSOAR